by ethosplc | September 1st, 2019

 First, you can begin to listen more carefully to what your clients are saying.
 If a group of clients are experiencing a certain issue and they are telling you about it, the same issue likely occurs to a silent majority of users.

 You can identify common customer pain points and fix them by gathering customer feedback.
 You can gather the feedback in many ways: surveys, emails, at the end of a chat or a phone call.
 For businesses using live chat, another feedback-gathering alternative is live chat.
 Many live chat solutions provide a way to collect feedback during chatting.
-Read our article on the benefits of live chats.

 Tracking User Activity